kesar/HTMLawed/htmLawed_README.txt

   `Version number - Release date.
 Notes`

+  1.2.14 - 25 May 2023.
+Fixed issue that prevented use of attribute 'srcset' in 'link' and 'source'

   1.2.13 - 1 May 2023.
 Fixed issues with nesting for 'details' and 'ruby', handling of self-closing tags, handling of multiple values in 'sizes', and '$config["schemes"]' parsing

   1.2.12 - 25 April 2023.
 Fixed issue that prevented use of attribute 'sizes' in 'img' and 'source'